kamenbliznashki/normalizing_flows/readme.md

                --[options of the saved model: n_levels, depth, width, batch_size]
 ```

-To generate data from a trained model:
+To generate samples from a trained model:
 ```
 python glow.py --generate \
                --restore_file=[path to .pt checkpoint] \